 I’m one of those people who chooses a laptop based on keyboard feedback.
 Does it feel sturdy?
 Do buttons offer ample feedback?
 So, obviously, vape firing button quality is paramount.
 Essentially, this button is the conductor of the vape train.

 When reviewing mods, I look for button sensitivity, feedback and durability.
 Like most of its features, the firing button doesn’t disappoint.
 Its circular design works well visually and delivers precise function.
 I really enjoyed the steel border, which reduces accidental firing.
 The locking mechanism is excellent when you’re not using the mod.
-Overall, interacting with the VTube feels solid and responsive.
+Overall, our interaction with the Apollo VTube 5.0 review model felt solid and responsive.

 Is There a Cost for Convenience?
 The Skinny On Its Battery Power

 To be real, I have unsavory feels about single-battery vape mods.
 There’s few things in life that fill me with such immense frustration as a dead vape battery.
 For years, I avoided single-battery mods like a mom avoids the toy aisle with her toddler.
 My longstanding advice: just don’t go there.

 But times change, and so did my opinion.
 Don’t get me wrong, I still prefer dual-battery mods.
 And if you’re a serious chainvaper, you probably do too.
 However, if this is the only reason you may pass on the VTube, then you may want to slow your roll.

 The Apollo VTube uses a single 18650 battery.
 Because of its power output, this battery lasts a surprisingly long time.
 Of course, your vaping habit ultimately determines battery life between charging.
 Here’s a tip: keep a fully charged battery with you.
 This keeps you vaping regardless of how long your away from a charger.